 Summary

-The objective of this study is to determine the feasibility and effectiveness of early IFC administration in patients with functional hypofibrinogenemia associated with hemorrhagic shock (HS).
-This study will elucidate whether advancements in rapid testing for functional hypofibrinogenemia and provision of a shelf-stable fibrinogen complex (IFC) results in a shorter time to administration of fibrinogen replacement, thus overcoming the limitations encountered by prior trials.
-This study aims to: * Demonstrate the feasibility and response to early administration of pre-thawed IFC compared to CRYO-AHF when ordered during resuscitation of severely injured patients with HS and functional hypofibrinogenemia. * Assess effectiveness of early administration of pre-thawed IFC vs CRYO-AHF in severely injured patients with HS and functional hypofibrinogenemia on proximate process measures of resuscitation. * Assess clinical outcomes in severely injured patients with HS and functional hypofibrinogenemia receiving early administration of pre-thawed IFC vs CRYO-AHF product.
+The objective of this multicenter, single-arm, observational study is to determine the feasibility and effectiveness of early administration of FDA-approved, pre-thawed Pathogen Reduced Cryoprecipitated Fibrinogen Complex (INTERCEPT Fibrinogen Complex, IFC) in trauma patients with hemorrhagic shock (HS) and functional hypofibrinogenemia.
+This study will determine whether rapid point-of-care testing for functional hypofibrinogenemia and availability of a shelf-stable fibrinogen complex (IFC) results in shorter time to administration of fibrinogen replacement and correction of functional hypofibrinogenemia, as compared with historical controls and published literature using conventional cryoprecipitate-AHF (CRYO-AHF).
+This study aims to: * Demonstrate the feasibility and response to early administration of pre-thawed IFC when ordered during initial resuscitation of severely injured patients with HS and functional hypofibrinogenemia. * Assess the effectiveness of early administration of pre-thawed IFC on correction of functional hypofibrinogenemia and on proximate process measures of resuscitation, including time to hemostasis, time to completion of resuscitation, and total volume of resuscitation. * Assess clinical outcomes in severely injured patients with HS and functional hypofibrinogenemia receiving early administration of pre-thawed IFC.

 Description